ThaMacroMan/ada-wants/README.md

-# want
+# ada wants

-what does the Cardano community want?
+what does the cardano community want?

 ## what it does